 Let’s get into details.

-Can Bed Bugs Live In Carpet?
+Can Bed Bugs Live in Carpet?
+(7 Key Facts)

 Bed bugs can live in carpets.
 Most people consider carpet as fabric to step on and believe that human applied force may cause discomfort/kill to any insect within or under the carpet.
 This is not true.
 It is not possible either to kill bed bugs by stepping on them directly.

 Carpets in your house/rooms may have more bed bugs infestations than other hideouts.
 Bed bugs prefer living in a warm place without much disturbance.
 Plastic carpets generate warm temperate environment as they cling on the floor and are removed only when they get worn out.
 Therefore, bed bugs will crawl under them and breed successfully.